James Ferman's unpublished policy to ban chainsaws

 in any film.

-British cinema history.
+tool from British cinema history.
 In 1983 a chainsaw murder was cut from Scarface .
 In 1986 The Texas Chainsaw Massacre 2 was banned.
-In 1988 the organisers of a horror film festival seemed to believe that some kind of retribution would
+In 1988 the organisers of a horror film festival seemed to believe that some kind of retribution

 This unaccountable hysteria now seems to belong to the distant past.
 Chainsaws are part of the era that brought us Driller Killer s and Cannibal Holocaust s, stupid films we weren't supposed to see, but which everybody saw because